 The district focus on supporting English learners through a focus on English language proficiency was evident in the outcomes for reclassification during 2021-22.
-The district saw a 5% growth in our reclassification rate, from 2% to 7% and when we examine the % of students who scores a 4 on the ELPAC and were therefore eligible for reclassification this % increased to #%.
+The district saw a 5% growth in our reclassification rate, from 2% to 7%.
+Of the students who scored a 4 on the ELPAC and were therefore eligible for reclassification, the district also so growth of 51 students (174 students attained 4s in 20-21 and 225 students attained 4s in 21-22).
 As we continue to focus on professional learning on instructional practices to support ELs, and include a higher level of implementation support, we anticipate continued gains in the area of reclassification for our students within the expected timeline of 5 years or less as well as a reduction in the number of students who become Long Term English Learners (LTELs).